hopeross/psrails-learning/README.md

     * This seems fairly straightforward but I'm going to punt on the exercise to my home computer.
 I really don't want to mix Heroku with my work github and would rather mix it with personal github so I can use it for future private projects as well.
+* Lesson 42 - Active Storage File Uploads
+    * Part 1 was the rails half and like everything else it's magically (suspiciously) easy.
+Got this part to work, moving on to the second half.
+    * Part 2 was slightly tricky but came together nicely at the end.
+Spelling matters, just saying.